-Our goal at WVDO/SPIRE is to create strong, stable nonprofit leadership that will engage in the community.
-We serve nonprofits and their employees with fundraising and leadership programs and want to engage with an organization throughout its life-cycle.
+Our goal at WVDO/SPIRE is to create long-lasting, stable nonprofit leadership that will engage the community.
+We serve nonprofits and their employees with fundraising and leadership programs.
 Strong, successful matches are in the best interest of the nonprofit, the community and of WVDO/SPIRE.

 WVDO/SPIRE’s Search Services was created to walk an organization through the process of identifying skills and attributes needed to succeed as well as build a job description, establish key criteria and shape candidate screening questions.

 WVDO/SPIRE begins each search with an intake interview with the client.
 This 2-hour interview reviews the position characteristics, past performance measures, management styles, metrics and organizational culture.
 Based on this interview, a job description is written and/or updated to include key criteria.
 This job description becomes the basis for job postings locally, regionally and nationally.

 Positions are generally posted for three weeks on WVDO’s 1,500+ person Job Source distribution list and posted in various professional arenas appropriate to the position.
 Also used are WVDO Eblast and WVDO’s Confidential Database for past members and job placements.
 All applications are received through an electronic application service.
 Within this system, screening questions are asked, demographic data may be collected and ranking systems are established.
 The system also tracks where people received information about the posting so future listings can be targeted.